mslenc/jquery-spreadjson/README.md

     fallback: { something: "other" }, // as if this were the only element; can also use an array or a function
     beforeUpdate: function(container, element), // called before an element is updated
     afterUpdate: function(container, element), // called after an element is updated
-    beforeDelete: function(container, element), // called before an element is deleted, preceded by beforeUpdate
+    beforeDelete: function(container), // called before an element is deleted, preceded by beforeUpdate
     afterCreate: function(container, element) // called after an element is created, followed by afterUpdate });
 ```

 Everything is optional, except for `template` and `spread`.
 Then, what will happen is the following:

 * If the array is empty (or not an array at all), the fallback will be used instead.
 The default fallback